jblindsay/whitebox-tools/README.md

 - ***Clump***: Groups cells that form physically discrete areas, assigning them unique identifiers.
 - ***EuclideanAllocation***: Assigns grid cells in the output raster the value of the nearest target cell in the input image, measured by the Shih and Wu (2004) Euclidean distance transform.
 - ***EuclideanDistance***: Calculates the Shih and Wu (2004) Euclidean distance transform.
+- ***HighestPosition***: Identifies the stack position of the maximum value within a raster stack on a cell-by-cell basis.
+- ***LowestPosition***: Identifies the stack position of the minimum value within a raster stack on a cell-by-cell basis.
 - ***Quantiles***: Tranforms raster values into quantiles.

 **Hydrological Analysis**